 World Cup Group D Odds: To Win Outright

 Odds as of November 23 at Sportsbook

 World Cup Group D Odds: Odds To Advance From Group Stage

-Odds as of July 15 at Bovada
+Odds as of October 26 at Sportsbook

-World Cup Group A
+World Cup Group D Odds

 Currently 30th in the world, Tunisia has lots of World Cup experience, having now qualified six different times, though they have never made it out of the group stage.

+Tunisia managed to keep a clean sheet over Denmark for a massive point in the standings.
 Tunisia’s slow-it-down style doesn’t make for the most exciting football match, but it can be effective on occasion as the strategy severely limits the opposition’s chances for goals.

 For holding only 39 percent of possession against Denmark, Tunisia still created 0.9 xG.
 They should have hit at least one.
 With that type of play against the Aussies, three points is possible.
 Tunisia is currently favored to beat Australia at +110.
 Four points in their Sportsbook two games could be enough to surprisingly put them into the Round of 16.